timotejroiko/astrobot-docs/README.md

 For starting, lets create a transit chart for a given date:

-* `.newchart 10/20/1995`
+* `.newchart 20/10/1995`

 The above command will generate a chart for October 20th 1995 at noon GMT.
 By default it expects a **DD/MM/YYYY** date but you can change it to **MM/DD/YYYY** by using the dateformat option explained in the [Settings](#settings) section.

 Now if you want to give it a specific time of the day:

-* `.newchart 10/20/1995, 15:30` or `.newchart 10/20/1995, 3:30pm`
+* `.newchart 20/10/1995, 15:30` or `.newchart 20/10/1995, 3:30pm`

 This will generate a chart for October 20th 1995 at 3:30pm GMT.
-In both cases no houses will be shown because the chart lacks a location.
-So lets give it one:
+Both 12h and 24h time formats are supported.
+In both cases no houses will be shown because the chart lacks a location, so lets give it one:

-* `.newchart 10/20/1995, madrid spain`
+* `.newchart 20/10/1995, madrid spain`
-* `.newchart 10/20/1995, 15:30, madrid spain`
+* `.newchart 20/10/1995, 15:30, madrid spain`

 Now we have a chart for noon and another for 3:30pm both in the madrid timezone, and since we defined a location the charts will also display Houses!

 Thats it for the basics of chart making and dont forget the commas between date, time and location (they are important).
 Now lets check some more advanced features below.

 PS: You can also edit your commands and Astrobot will edit its response accordingly, no need to flood your chat with new charts.
-Also, If you delete your command, Astrobot will also delete its response. how cool is that? :3
+And if you delete your command, Astrobot will also delete its response. how cool is that? :3

 #### Biwheels

 Now lets say we want to create a biwheel, all you have to do is add a ` + ` sign at the end of the command (with spaces around it), and then add a new set of data the same way as before:

-* `.newchart 10/20/1995, 15:30, madrid spain + 5/15/1992, 6:45am, london uk`
+* `.newchart 20/10/1995, 15:30, madrid spain + 15/5/1992, 6:45am, london uk`

 Now we have a biwheel displaying two charts!